Ischgl slopes review

 23 Long Blue one

 This is traditionally one of our first slopes of our trip as we try to do some blue slopes when we arrive.
 Typically we arrive at Pardorama, go down on blue slope 6, following on 2 and taking the lift to slope 23.
 After this we are well warmed up to start our day.
+This slope can become very crowded and become very difficult as a result.

 33/34/35 Awesome black ones